JChonpca/igem2019/plasmid_sequencing/README.md

 in `BioBrick_backbones` to generate the full sequences of each plasmid that was analyzed.
 Be aware that minor differences due to different assembly RFCs and CDS versus noncoding parts are not accounted for by this script!
 The output is in `references`.

+## Dependencies

+This code has been tested with Python 3.11.4 and Biopython 1.81 on a machine running MacOSX 14.5.
+The download script takes many hours to run.
+Reference file generation takes several minutes.